-Where the group supervisor decides, in accordance with Article 222(3) of Directive 2009/138/EC, that certain own funds eligible for the Solvency Capital Requirement of a related insurance or reinsurance undertaking or insurance holding company cannot effectively be made available for the group, and where method 1 is used in relation to that related undertaking, these own funds may be included in the calculation only in so far as they are eligible for covering the following:
+6. Where a related insurance or reinsurance undertaking, third-country insurance or reinsurance undertaking, insurance holding company or mixed financial holding company is and is included in the consolidated data pursuant to points (a) or (c) of Article 323bis, its contribution to the consolidated group Solvency Capital Requirement shall reflect diversification benefits and be calculated as follows:

-where the consolidated group Solvency Capital Requirement is calculated, in relation to that related undertaking, on the basis of the standard formula, the Solvency Capital Requirement of that related undertaking multiplied by a percentage corresponding to the proportion that the consolidated group Solvency Capital Requirement bears to the sum of the Solvency Capital Requirements of each of the insurance and reinsurance undertakings or insurance holding companies included in the consolidated calculation based on the standard formula;
+where the consolidated group Solvency Capital Requirement is calculated, in relation to that related undertaking, on the basis of the standard formula, the proportional share of the Solvency Capital Requirement of that subsidiary multiplied by a percentage corresponding to the proportion that the diversified component of the consolidated group Solvency Capital Requirement, as laid down in Article 323ter SCG3(1)(a), bears to the sum of the Solvency Capital Requirements of each of the undertakings included in the calculation of that diversified component of the consolidated group Solvency Capital Requirement;

-where the consolidated group Solvency Capital Requirement is calculated, in relation to that related undertaking, on the basis of an internal model, the Solvency Capital Requirement of that related undertaking multiplied by a percentage corresponding to the proportion of the diversification effects at group level that are attributed to that related undertaking, determined by that internal model, provided that the sum of such percentages for all the related insurance and reinsurance undertakings, insurance holding companies included in the consolidated calculation based on the internal model equals 100%.
+where the consolidated group Solvency Capital Requirement is calculated, in relation to that subsidiary undertaking, on the basis of an internal model, the Solvency Capital Requirement of that subsidiary undertaking multiplied by a percentage corresponding to the proportion of the diversification effects at group level that are attributed to that related undertaking, determined by that internal model, provided that the sum of such percentages for all the related insurance and reinsurance undertakings, insurance holding companies or mixed financial holding companies included in the consolidated calculation based on the internal model equals 100%.

-Points (a) and (b) shall apply in particular to any minority interests in the eligible own funds covering the Solvency Capital Requirement of a related insurance or reinsurance undertaking.

 SECTION 2

 GROUP SOLVENCY: CALCULATION METHODS